jembsd/jembsd.github.io/_posts/2019-12-16-vulnserver-trun.md

   overlay_image: /assets/images/neon-circuit-cover.jpg
 ---

 Today I'm going to be running over some exploitation techniques using a piece of software created by Stephen Bradshaw called Vulnserver.
-As it's name suggests, it's preceily that, a small TCP socket application that contains various coding vulnerabilities in some of its functions.
+As it's name suggests, it's precisely that, a small TCP socket application that contains various coding vulnerabilities in some of its functions.

 > Vulnserver is a multithreaded Windows based TCP server that listens for client connections on port 9999 (by default) and allows the user to run a number of different commands that are vulnerable to various types of exploitable buffer overflows.